How To Diagnose And Treat Internal Parasites In Fish

 Stress Levels

 It may seem odd that reducing stress levels has anything to do with internal parasites, but there is some direct correlation between the two.
-A stress free fish is generally a healthy fish, and that in turn means that the fish are much less likely to suffer severe symptoms of any disease or internal parasite.
+A stress-free fish is generally a healthy fish, and that in turn means that the fish are much less likely to suffer severe symptoms of any disease or internal parasite.

 A Side Note About Stress And Ich

-While we are primarily focused on internal parasites in this article, it is worth talking about the most common external parasite in the fish keeping hobby, that being Ich.
-This parasite is so common that it is one of the most searched fish keeping related terms via online search engines.
+While we are primarily focused on internal parasites in this article, it is worth talking about the most common external parasite in the fish-keeping hobby, that being Ich.
+This parasite is so common that it is one of the most searched fish-keeping-related terms via online search engines.

 Before we actually treat a parasite or disease, we must positively identify what we are medicating for.
-We bring Ich up because it is very commonly confused for other less common diseases and parasites like velvet and even tuberculosis.
+We bring Ich up because it is very commonly confused with other less common diseases and parasites like velvet and even tuberculosis.

 It is commonly believed that most aquariums contain “Ichthyophthirius multifiliis,” which is a really fancy Latin term for the spore-like pods of Ich that lie dormant in aquariums in homes and fish stores alike.